 - 16.1.1 The Secondary Plan must be read in conjunction with the Official Plan and the MZO, which applies to the TOC 1 and TOC 2 areas, as identified on Schedule A. Where the policies of the Secondary Plan conflict with those in the Official Plan, the policies of the Orbit Secondary Plan shall prevail.
-Where the policies of the Secondary Plan conflict with MZO permissions, the MZO permissions shall prevail. - 16.1.2 Lands within the Orbit Secondary Plan area are subject to the interpretation and implementation policies of the Official Plan and specific policies contained in this Chapter. - 16.1.3 The Town may permit some flexibility in the interpretation of general policies, provided the intent of the Secondary Plan is maintained, and the objectives and targets are achieved. - 16.1.4 The Schedules included in the Secondary Plan are general.
+Where the policies of the Secondary Plan conflict with MZO permissions, the MZO permissions shall prevail.
+Outside of the approved Settlement Area boundary, Official Plan policies and designations shall prevail. - 16.1.2 Lands within the Orbit Secondary Plan area are subject to the interpretation and implementation policies of the Official Plan and specific policies contained in this Chapter. - 16.1.3 The Town may permit some flexibility in the interpretation of general policies, provided the intent of the Secondary Plan is maintained, and the objectives and targets are achieved. - 16.1.4 The Schedules included in the Secondary Plan are general and, where outside of an approved Settlement Area boundary, aspirational.
 Minor adjustments to the boundaries of designations are permitted without amendment to the Secondary Plan, except where the designations are established by fixed boundaries, such as the railway corridor and rights of way, natural heritage features and parks and open space designations.
 The appropriateness of such adjustments will be at the discretion of the Town. - 16.1.5 Notwithstanding policy 16.1.4, no amendments shall be permitted to Schedule O (Phasing) without an Official Plan Amendment approved by the applicable approval authority.